cohenaj194/AWS-nfs-terraform/README.md

     	echo "ssh key already exists"
     fi

 Enter your IAM secret key, IAM access key and AWS region into the var.tf file.
+If you would like to change the default keypair from `~/.ssh/id_rsa.pub` also change the value of the variable "keypair", otherwise you will only be able to access your new instances from this EC2 instance running terraform.
 After that run terraform:

     terraform plan